-There are currently 58 licensed UST service providers that can be considered small businesses.
-Of the 1511 currently active, privately-owned UST facilities, 654 are small businesses.
-Thus, 712 small businesses will be affected by the proposed rule.
+There are currently 58 licensed UST service providers considered small businesses.
+Of the 1,511 active, privately-owned UST facilities, 654 are small businesses.
+Thus, the proposed rule will affect 712 small businesses.

 b.
 Projected reporting, recordkeeping and other administrative activities, including costs of professional services, required for small businesses to comply with the proposed rule.